jedjoud10/jedjoud10.github.io/content/blog/custom_ecs_rust.md

 oh well, at least it was a learning experience amiright ಥ‿ಥ

-Other great articles to learn ECS that taught me all of this stuff:
+Other great resources that helped me learn ECS:

 [Medium.com article about building an Archetypal Based ECS](https://ajmmertens.medium.com/building-an-ecs-2-archetypes-and-vectorization-fe21690805f9) <br>
 [David Colson's article about making a simple ECS](https://www.david-colson.com/2020/02/09/making-a-simple-ecs.html) <br>